sf-wdi-19-20/modules/w4_d3_1_auth_bcrypt/README.md

 4. Create a route `GET /logout` that uses the `req.logout` middleware to destroy the session.
 Add a link on your site that logs out the user.

 5. The `req.currentUser` middleware finds the user who is currently logged in.
-User `req.currentUser` to *authorize* parts of your site.
-For example, logged-in users shouldn't be able to see the `/signup` or `/login` pages.
-In contrast, users should only be able to see `/profile` when logged in. **Hint:** You'll need to add some logic related to the `err` parameter in the callback function you pass into `req.currentUser`.
+Use `req.currentUser` to *authorize* parts of your site.
+  * Logged-in users should NOT be able to see the `/signup` or `/login` pages.
+  * Users should only be able to see `/profile` when logged in.

+  **Hint:** You'll need to add some logic related to the `err` parameter in the callback function you pass into `req.currentUser`.
 You'll also need to use `res.redirect` if a user tries to perform an unauthorized action.